sjud/leptos/examples/ory-auth-axum/README.md

 This will run our server, set up our compose file (MailCrab, Ory Kratos, Ory Ketos) and run the test suite that walks through logging in, registration, verification etc.

+The e2e testing uses [chromiumoxide](https://crates.io/crates/chromiumoxide) and does things like monitor network requests, console messages, take screenshots during the flow and produces them when any of our feature tests fail.
+This can be a helpful starting point in debugging, etc.

 ## High Level Overview